decentraland/wearables-contracts/Collections_V2_Actors.md

 **Collection**: collection contract implementation.
 The owner of each collection will be the forwarder.

 **Rarities**: Contract with all the rarities info: name, max supply, and price to deploy.
 Rarities can only be added, and only the price can be updated.
 The only entity allowed to do this is the the DAO bridge.

+**Store**: Contract which allows collection's items primary sales.
+The contract has a fee for each primary sale.
+The owner sets the fee, and its also the beneficiary.
+The owner is the DAO bridge.
+The price and beneficiary for each item primary sale is set by the collection's creator/manager in the collection itself.

+**Marketplace**: Contract which allows NFT ERC721 compliant (with/without [fingerprint](https://github.com/decentraland/land/blob/master/contracts/estate/EstateStorage.sol#L19)) secondary sales.
+The contract has a fee for each secondary sale.
+The owner sets the fee, and its also the beneficiary.
+The owner is the DAO bridge.
+The price for each NFT secondary sale is set by the NFT owner.